 - Permit process

 - Sewer and Water Districts

 The best way to determine the type of septic system you have is through an "As-Built Drawing" of your system, which also shows where your system is located.
-Snohomish County residents can look up their property's As-Built Drawing in the Snohomish Health District's D.A.V.E. database by entering the site address.
-Please note that some older homes may not have records in the D.A.V.E. system.
+Snohomish County residents can look up their property's As-Built Drawing in the Snohomish Health District's Online RME system by entering the site address.
+Please note that some older homes may not have records in this system.

 These short videos, produced by Thurston County, present great overviews of different septic system types and how to care for them: